Why Trust OMD?

 Admissions Requirements:

-• Three or more years of full-time managerial experience in a supervisory role
+• Three or more years of managerial experience

 • Professional résumé